Chapter 4: Company Website

 Named URLs

 Django takes seriously the idea of having a canonical location for logic.
 In this case, we want to reference a URL and its associated view once and only once.
 To do that, we can add a name to our URLs.
-The path() function accepts the following arguments: path(route, view, kwargs=None, name=None).
-By default, kwargs and name are set to None, but we can update name here.
+The path() function accepts the following arguments: path(route, view, kwargs=None, name=None)

 # pages/urls.py